Pray You Catch Me: Production and composition

 The song was recorded at Conway Studios in Los Angeles, California in September 2015.
 Knowles wrote the song with Kevin Garrett and James Blake and produced it with the former.
 "Pray You Catch Me" is a downtempo song.
 According to the sheet music published by Sony/ATV Music Publishing on Musicnotes.com the song is composed in the key of G minor and set in 4/4 and 5/4 time signatures at a slow tempo of 58 beats per minute.
 Knowles's vocal range spawns from the low note F♯_{3} to the high note G♯_{4}.
 The song begins with Knowles singing, "You can taste the dishonesty / It’s all over your breath as you pass it off so cavalier."
 NMEs Larry Bartleet described the song as a "piano and strings-backed ballad.
 Everest True from The Independent described it as a "stately, intense and secret – there is just the occasional throb of bass and softened beat to accentuate her message.
 With other lyrics, this could be a love song."

 Commercial performance

-After the release of Lemonade, "Pray You Catch Me" debuted on Billboard Hot 100 chart at number 37 and peaked on the Hot R&B/Hip-Hop songs chart at number 22.
+After the release of Lemonade, "Pray You Catch Me" debuted on Billboard Hot 100 at number 37 on the chart dating May 14, 2016.
+It also peaked on the Hot R&B/Hip-Hop songs chart at number 22.